Trayce Thompson Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 24th in the league with a collective 8.3 strikeouts per nine innings.
+- The pitching staff for the Athletics has a collective 8.3 K/9, which ranks 24th in the league.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.76).
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.75).

-- Athletics pitchers combine to allow 172 total home runs at a rate of 1.4 per game (fifth-most in baseball).
+- Athletics pitchers combine to allow 175 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- Waldichuk (2-7) gets the starting nod for the Athletics in his 18th start of the season.
-He's put together a 5.91 ERA in 105 2/3 innings pitched, with 107 strikeouts.

-- The lefty's most recent appearance was on Sunday against the Baltimore Orioles, when he tossed 5 2/3 innings, surrendering two earned runs while allowing four hits.
+- The 34-year-old righty has seven appearances out of the bullpen this season.

-- The 25-year-old has put up an ERA of 5.91, with 9.2 strikeouts per nine innings, in 28 games this season.
-Opponents have a .283 batting average against him.
+- In seven appearances this season, he has an 8.25 ERA and 6.8 strikeouts per nine innings, while opponents are batting .352 against him.

 © 2023 Data Skrive.
 All rights reserved.